pizzamoeger/student-app/README.md

 You can add a grade for this class by clicking the `+ ADD GRADE`-Button, which will open the `Add Grade`-View.

 ## Account

+You can access the `Account`-View by opening the popup-menu and clicking on the `ACCOUNT`-TextView.

+There you can see one of two possible things:
+* a text input for email, password, a `LOG IN`-Button and a `SIGN UP`-Button.
+  * this means you are currently **logged out**
+  * if you already have an account, you can enter your email and password here.
+Then, you can click on the `LOG IN`-Button.
+  * if you don't have an account yet, you can enter your email and a password.
+Then, you can click on the `SIGN UP`-Button.
+* a `LOG OUT`-Button
+  * this means you are currently **logged in**

+If you log into an account, all the data that currently is on the app will be wiped and replaced with the data for that account.

+If you sign up, all the data that currently is on the app will be saved to the newly created account.

+If you log out, all data that currently is on the app will be saved to the server and then wiped from your device.
+You will no longer see the data, but it still exists.

+This means the only way you can lose data is, if you add data while being logged out and then logging in to an account.